izawaryu/izawaryu.github.io/README.md

-## Adaptation of Bootstrap Sample Page
+## Adaptation of Bootstrap Example

-Provided free of charge by startbootstrap.com
-Amended by Ryu Izawa on 2017-09-18 with deep appreciation to startbootstrap.com
+Adapted by Ryu from material provided by startbootstrap.com

 ## Copyright and License